 The [Two-Port Data Order] keyword, in brackets as shown, is followed by one of two string arguments separated from the keyword by whitespace: 12_21 or 21_12.

 The [Two-Port Data Order] keyword is used to signify the column ordering convention.
-The Version 1.0 convention for 2-port network data is N11, N21, N12, N22, where N11, N12, etc., represent pairs of data entries.
+The Version 1.0 and Version 1.1 convention for 2-port network data is N11, N21, N12, N22, where N11, N12, etc., represent pairs of data entries.
 However, some tools and users have adopted the convention N11, N12, N21, N22 (a more natural order consistent with all the other n-port ordering conventions).
-The keyword makes the ordering of 2-port network data explicit and unambiguous in Version 2.0 files.
+The keyword makes the ordering of 2-port network data explicit and unambiguous in Version 2.0 and Version 2.1 files.

 [Number of Frequencies]

-Rules for Version 1.0 Files:
+Rules for Version 1.0 and Version 1.1 files:

 The [Number of Frequencies] keyword is not permitted in Version 1.0 files.

-Rules for Version 2.0 Files:
+Rules for Version 2.0 and Version 2.1 files:

 The [Number of Frequencies] keyword and argument specify the number of frequency points, and therefore blocks of network parameters, listed in the file.